Edited 11.16.2020 css

 Specific Rules for Pistol Bays

-- Clay pigeons may be shot in all Pistol Bays, but must be set on the north berm and may never be thrown.
-Shotguns may be used in all Pistol Bays with lead shot only (no steel shot) when clay pigeons are used in this manner.
+3. Clay pigeons may be shot in all pistol bays but must be set on the north berm and may never be thrown.
+Shotguns may be used in all pistol bays with lead shot only (no steel shot) when clay pigeons are used in this manner.

 Specific Rules for 200 Yard Rifle Range

-- Target frames should be at sufficient height so that rounds passing through the target impact the North berm at the far end of the range.
-Use the PVC pipe sections provided to raise target frames as necessary to achieve the desired height to assure bullets strike the berm.
+5. Target frames should be at sufficient height so that rounds passing through the target impact the North berm at the far end of the range.
+Use the PVC pipe sections (if provided) to raise target frames as necessary to achieve the desired height to assure bullets strike the berm.

-- The 600-yard Long Distance Rifle Range is open for non-match shooting only to members who are certified to shoot on that range.
+1. The 600-yard Long Distance Rifle Range is open only to members who are certified to shoot on that range.

 a) Exception: Non-Certified Shooters are permitted to use the area during club sanctioned matches

 b) Active Members - Please see an RSO or 600 qualified Match Director for certification

 Violation of RulesViolation of these rules may subject the violator to such disciplinary action as the Club’s Board of Directors, acting on behalf of the Club’s Membership, may impose.
 This may include expulsion from the DeSoto Rifle & Pistol Club and/or criminal charges may result if the situation dictates, they are appropriate.